Automotive Exterior Parts Coating Automation

 • consistent film thickness and coverage on complex 3D surfaces

-• precise spray parameters for optimal adhesion on challenging substrates
+• precise spray parameters for optimal adhesion on automotive exterior parts

 • improved transfer efficiency with electrostatic wraparound